pivotal/docs-tap/api-auto-registration/installation.hbs.md

 ## <a id='prereqs'></a>Notes on TLS
 Starting in TAP 1.4 TLS is turned on by default for several TAP components.
 This caused an issue with API Auto Registration, more details and a work around can be found [here](../api-auto-registration/troubleshooting.hbs.md).

 Starting in TAP 1.4.1 a change was introduced that allows API Auto Registration to automatically trust the CA for the shared ingress_issuer.
 One side effect of this change is that a `Certificate` is generated using this issuer.
-If for some reason you do not want a `Certificate` to be generated automatically you can set the `auto_generate_cert` flag to false in the values file.
-You will then need to follow the instructions in the troubleshooting guide linked above to manually to set the `ca_cert_data`.
+If for some reason you do not want a `Certificate` to be generated automatically you can set the `auto_generate_cert` flag to `false` in the values file.
+You will then need to follow the instructions in the troubleshooting guide linked above to manually extract to set the `ca_cert_data`.
+Instructions on how to modify the values file during installation can be found below.

 ## <a id='install'></a>Install